-Further details on the ATAR can be obtained from the Universities Admission Centre (UAC) www.uac.edu.au
+Further details on the ATAR can be obtained from the Universities Admission Centre (UAC) www.uac.edu.au the best 2 units of English; plus 8 units from Category A courses.

 To be eligible for an ATAR you must satisfactorily complete at least 10 units of Board Developed Courses including at least 2 units of English.